Listen | SSAA Chorus & Piano | 5'

 Listen was commissioned by the Muskego High School Sorelle Cantanti, Genevieve Michels, conductor.

-Want to perform this piece?
-Listen is available through Hal Leonard.
+This piece is available through Hal Leonard.

 I want to tell you something.
 This morning